 Free Speech Clinic

-In Fall of 2018, the Liberty & Law Center launched a Free Speech Clinic, which provides law students with hands-on experience representing clients against infringements upon their freedom of speech.
-The Clinic is also meant be a resource for organizations, students, journalists, and citizens defending and advancing freedom of expression.
+In Fall of 2018, the Liberty & Law Center launched the Free Speech Clinic, which provides law students with hands-on experience representing clients against infringements upon their freedom of speech.
+The Clinic is also a resource for organizations, students, journalists, and citizens defending and advancing freedom of expression.

 Public Interest Litigation and Advocacy